About the Company

 She has clients in more than 20 area school districts, as well as several Charter schools, covering Regions 4, 12 and 13.
 Her focus on data and growth analysis is a skill developed from a background in wealth management.
 Her approach to issues and problems is long-term and holistic, advocating for services that prepare a child for further education, independent living and employment.
 Areas of expertise include IEP development, ARD meeting participation, mediation and single issue Due Process Complaints.

 Virginia has lived and worked in 5 different countries, developing soft skills that apply to people from diverse cultures.
 Moving from Kansas to Illinois then Texas, prepared her for the challenges of ensuring educational continuity and provision of comparable services when transferring IEPs and 504s from state-to state for her own children.
 She has assisted many out-of-state clients in this matter.

-In addition to certification as a presenter for NAMI Central Texas 'Parents & Teachers as Allies' Program, and co-presenting at The International Dyslexia Association Austin conference on 'Dyslexia as an SLD', Ms. Spencer has provided training to the Epilepsy Foundation, Pediatric Brain Injury Resource Fair & Conference and numerous support groups and businesses.
+In addition to certification as a presenter for NAMI Central Texas 'Parents & Teachers as Allies' Program, and co-presenting at The International Dyslexia Association Austin conference on 'Dyslexia as an SLD', Virginia has provided training to the Epilepsy Foundation, Pediatric Brain Injury Resource Fair & Conference and numerous support groups and businesses.
 As a member of the Council Of Parent Advocates and Attorneys and the ADHD Coaches Organization, she participates in continuing education opportunities such as COPAA's annual conference and the International Conference on ADHD.